fredm23579/regex-tutorial/email-regex-gist.md

 ### Character Escapes

+**`\.`**
+Escapes the dot character to treat it as a literal dot in the email addresses rather than a wildcard character.

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)